evcc-io/evcc/templates/README.md

 `params` describes the set of parameters the user needs to provide a value for.

-## `base`
+## `preset`

-`base` reference value of a predefined params set defined in `parambaselist.yaml`, so these params don't need to be redefined in each template.
+`preset` reference value of a predefined params set defined in `parambaselist.yaml`, so these params don't need to be redefined in each template.
 The `example` and `default` values for each predefined value can be overwritten.

 ### `name`